|

 “The quantity of action necessary to effect any change in nature is the least possible; according to this principle, the decisive amount is always a minimum or infinitesimal.”

-This concept of minimum energy finds its place in homeopathy as the law of the minimum dose, whereby the more dilutions and succussions (activations) of a remedy (even to the degree that there is theoretically not even one molecule of original substance left in the dose, only the energy of that substance (in homeopathy this would be a remedy greater than 26x ("x" meaning dilutions to the power of ten), the limitation of "Avagadro’s number")), the more potent and less toxic it will be.
+This concept of minimum energy finds its place in homeopathy as the law of the minimum dose, whereby the more dilutions and succussions (activations) of a remedy (even to the degree that there is theoretically not even one molecule of original substance left in the dose, only the energy of that substance (in homeopathy this would be a remedy greater than 26x ("x" meaning dilutions to the power of ten), the limitation of "Avagadro’s number"), the more potent and less toxic it will be.
 (3) In chiropractic we are witness to the truth of this principle in some of the specific upper cervical work where the lightest of forces, properly placed, can effect remarkable and extensive changes, by altering the hold of interfering resonant frequencies caused by bones under biomechanical stress, frequencies which are often also at the same resonant frequencies of the nerves, thus changing the neurological energy patterns in the neck, which themselves have extensive connections above, with the brain, and below, with the rest of the body.

 ”..works quite differently.
 He goes into the stillness, into the void mind.
 Then when he comes out, he holds your image in his mind and imagines you or conceives you to be what you really are and then he dismisses the picture.
 And then for the next ten lives you may be struggling to become what you really are.
 And the very power and concentration of his thought is so intense that it will bring to pass what he imagines you to be.”
 (7)

-The physical healing examples given earlier have definite parallels with spiritual transformative processes.
-For instance, traditionally, sadhanas or practices are prescribed to purify body, emotions, and mind.
-These are to produce a calm or sattvic personality conducive to meditative states and/or the concentration necessary to study the higher philosophy.
-There is another reason for these recommendations, however, which is to plug up. or close the gaps, or holes, in the psyche, and allow the deeper purifications which the Buddhist text the Vissudhimagga euphemistically called the “higher realizations” to occur.
-Astrologically speaking, these are often the manifestation of the transits of the outer planets (representative of the transpersonal "gods"), especially Pluto, which may be powerful and unstoppable, the "cosmic will", so to speak, helping one get rid of all that does not conform to it.
-Thus, one way or another, the obstructions to enlightenment,our natural condition, get removed.
-For example, one makes a gesture at self-denial.
-By plugging up a hole of indulgence, for instance, one shows faith in “right action” and a higher power, which creates “heat” in one’s sadhana or practice, and subsequently in the psyche.
-A wedge is thrown into one’s fixed identification with the “biological machine”.
+For just one example of a person's role in this, let us say one makes a (non-puritanical) gesture at self-denial in a certain area.
+By plugging up a "hole" of indulgence, for instance, one shows faith in “right action” and a higher power is given room to create “heat” in one’s sadhana or practice, and subsequently in the psyche.
+A wedge is thrown into one’s fixed or exclusive identification with the ego body-mind or “biological machine”.
 Something deeper hiding within is then given a chance to come up for release.
+In psychotherapy maybe it is an embodied childhood feeling-memory maintaining an energetic lock on one's heart or feeling nature.
 And then one can go deeper.
 And so it goes.
-The deepest witholdings and wounds are held closest to the heart, said Maharshi, and may be the last to come out of hiding, as they are guarded carefully.
-That is why the healing crisis must be earned, and that aside from brief and unexpected spiritual glimpses much of the working of grace is not always recognizable in its early stages, but many times operates unconsciously for a long time.
-This is what PB and undoubtedly countless others in their own words have said:
+The deepest witholdings and wounds are held closest to the heart, said even the sage Ramana Maharshi, and may be the last to come out of hiding, as they are guarded carefully.
+That is why it is said that the healing crisis, in all of its forms, must be earned - but by cooperating with it - and also that aside from brief and unexpected spiritual glimpses much of the workings of grace are not always recognizable in its early stages, but many times operates unconsciously for a long time.
+This is what PB and countless others in their own words have said:

 "The psychological laws governing the inner development of spiritual seekers often seem to operate in most mysterious ways.
 The very power whose presence he may think has been denied him - Grace - is taking care of him even when he is not conscious of this fact.
 The more the anguish, at such a time, the more the Higher Self is squeezing the ego.
 The more he seems to be alone and forsaken, the closer the Higher Self may be drawing him to Itself."